capreolina/odd-weps/README.md

 # Odd-job weapons

 This document is mostly for my personal benefit.
-However, I also want to at least catalogue all knowledge of availability for these weapons.
+However, I also want to at least catalogue all knowledge of availability for these weapons in MapleLegends.
 Some of these weapons are rather obscure, so it&rsquo;s hard to know if they are available in the game at all or not, and if so, where they are available.
 Entries are in roughly descending order of interest/desirability.

 If a weapon has nothing under &ldquo;known availability&rdquo;, that means that it is unknown whether or not it exists in the game.